slim-patchy/slim-patchy/README.md

 ## Writing and Blogging

-I maintain a blog at [Medium](https://medium.com/@krisastern), which I have been using chiefly for satisfying Google Summer of Code (GSoC) 2019 & 2020 requirements, as well as for et cetera.
+I maintain a blog at [Medium](https://medium.com/@krisastern), which I have been using chiefly for satisfying Google Summer of Code (GSoC) 2019 & 2020 requirements, as well as for other technical stuff, et cetera.